 They’ll will keep your feet warm and dry even as the temperature drops.
 While they aren’t hiking boots, you could do some light hiking in them.

 Leave them at full height for maximim protection from the elements, or fold them down for an ankle boot with contrasting textures.
 They lace up, for easy on-and-off.
 Ahd the gum soles will get you through more than one autumn.

 3. Born makes some of the most comfortable shoes for walking around.
 And they’re good at coming up with styles that don’t look like everybody else’s.

-Like these Temple ankle boots.
+For example, take these Temple ankle boots.
 They’re rugged: The soles are comfortable and will stand up to any weathern a couple of seasons.